MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### Microsoft Search in Bing

-If you're signed into Microsoft Edge using your work or school account (AAD account), your typed-in characters are also sent to Microsoft Search in Bing, which returns the work- or school-related content or cross-device suggested queries to you.
-Your administrator can choose to turn on or off the work- or school-related content or query suggestions entirely for your organization, by using the `AddressBarMicrosoftSearchInBingProviderEnabled` Microsoft Search in Bing (MSB) policy.
+If you're signed into Microsoft Edge using your work or school account (Microsoft Entra ID account), your typed-in characters are also sent to Microsoft Search in Bing, which returns work- or school-related results and cross-device suggested queries to you.

+Your administrator can choose to turn on or off the work- or school-related results or query suggestions entirely for your organization, by using the `AddressBarMicrosoftSearchInBingProviderEnabled` Microsoft Search in Bing (MSB) policy.
 If your administrator turns off the `AddressBarMicrosoftSearchInBingProviderEnabled` policy:
+* In Microsoft Edge on your present device:
+   * You don't see the work- or school- related results from Microsoft Search in Bing.
-* In Microsoft Edge on your present device, you see the query suggestions that are returned from your default search engine.<!-- do you see "work- or school-related content"? -->
+   * You see the query suggestions that are returned from your default search engine.
+* In Microsoft Edge on your other devices:
+   * You don't see the work- or school-related results.
-* In Microsoft Edge on your other devices, you don't see the work results or the query suggestions that you previously searched.<!-- change "results" to "the work- or school-related results"? -->
+   * You don't see the query suggestions that you previously searched.

 You can further protect your privacy by doing any of the following:

-* Turn off the suggested queries entirely, by using the toggle **Show me search and site suggestions using my typed characters**, described above.
+* Turn off the suggested queries entirely, by using the toggle **Show me search and site suggestions using my typed characters**, as described in [Controlling whether typed characters are sent](#controlling-whether-typed-characters-are-sent), above.

 * Keep the suggested-queries function, but don't send information about the suggested queries to Microsoft.
 To prevent sending this information to Microsoft, go to `edge://settings/privacy`, and then under **Search and service improvement**, turn off the toggle **Help improve Microsoft products by sending the results from searches on the web**.
 This data is never associated with you or your device, even if you turn on this setting.